leapcode/bitmask_android/Privacy-policy.md

 Bitmask does not communicate with any server other than the servers of the selected LEAP VPN provider.

-The logs are kept on the device in the app's storage and are deleted by default with each new successful connection attempt.
-These logs are not accessible by the author or (under normal circumstances, e.g. phone not rooted or hacked) by other apps.
+The authors don't collect any data nor logs.
+Logs that are created don't leave the app's storage and are deleted by default with each new successful connection.
+They are only accessible in the app.

 For the privacy policy of the LEAP VPN service you are using, please refer to the respective privacy policy.

 End of service